GuillaumeGomez/browser-UI-test/README.md

 #### assert

-**assert** command checks if the condition is true, otherwise fail.
+**assert** command checks that the element exists, otherwise fail.
 Examples:

 ```
 // To be noted: all following examples can use XPath instead of CSS selector.